alat-rights/alat-rights/README.md

 My name is Alana.

 - 🌱 I'm currently studying CS and math.
 Recently, I've been doing lots of statistics and combinatorics.
 I've also been playing around with Javascript and OpenCV.
 - 🔭 How can we translate recent advances in network and graph-based note-taking systems to social media?
-I'm doing exploratory work on something that will probably look a lot like [Glue](https://a9.io/glue-comic/).
+I'm doing exploratory work on a program that will probably look a lot like [Glue](https://a9.io/glue-comic/).
 - 💬 Let's talk about how we can help humanity build safe, aligned, and powerful AI systems.

 Unfortunately, most of my recent projects have not been public.
 Here's what is in this repository: